Families and divorce

 The timing of payments will also be a consideration.
 A performance bonus might be shared if it is awarded close in time to the end of the marriage, however, it is less likely to be shared if awarded well after the relationship is over.

-As a general rule, it is possible to share in the benefits of such schemes even following divorce, however, consideration will be given to the value or opportunity which arose during the marriage against any extra input required by the earning individual to realise an enhanced value at a later date.
+As a general rule, it is possible to share in the benefits of such schemes even following divorce, however, consideration will be given to the value or opportunity which arose during the marriage against any extra input required by the earning individual to realise an enhanced value at a later date and whether this can be justified by reference to needs.

 Future maintenance provisions

 It is not always the case that in divorce, one party must pay the other an amount out of their income in the future.
-However, long-term maintenance can be required as part of a fair outcome in a divorce.
+There has been a general movement away from maintenance being "for life," with courts preferring to award maintenance as a shorter-term stepping stone to help the non-earning spouse transition into financial independence.
+In some circumstances, long-term maintenance can be required as part of a fair outcome in a divorce.

 There are two classes of maintenance – child maintenance and spousal maintenance.
 The two combined are often referred to as global maintenance.
 Where spousal maintenance features, a settlement or court order tends to be based on two principles: